ErdajtSopjani/HandDetectionGame/README.md

 You also need these libraries: cv2, mediapipe, numpy You can get the librares by running "pip install (library)" or "python -m pip install (library)" in your terminal

+#How to run:
+If you meet all the requirements you can simply download the .exe file and run it. simple:)

 #FeedBack

 If you have any feedback positive or negative you can reach out.